enxebre/google-chrome-extension-siguetuliga/README.md

 chrome_extension_siguetuliga
 ============================

-Siguetuliga Extension for Google Chrome
+Google Chrome Extension for being up to date with the latest football results. http://www.siguetuliga.com/